alexrutar/banditvis/README.md

 The histogram file runs a certain number of simulations (cycles) and produces a histogram plot with regret on the x-axis and frequency on the y-axis.
 It can support an arbitrary number of histograms, but anything more than three becomes very challenging to read.

 The `PlotTitle` argument provides a name for your file.
 If it is left blank, the program will use the `PlotSave` name split at the period.
+The `PlotSave` argument provides the name under which to save the file; if left blank, it defaults to "temp.pdf".

 If Animate is set to True, an animation window will open and display a live build of the first simulation histogram as it runs, and will continue to run the simulation on a different process.
 If you close the animation window, the program will still run to completion and save the graph.
 ### The `Variable` init
+    init: Variable

+    Var:
+        # you can pass arguments like this, and it does linear sampling for you
+        domain: [0.01, 0.29]
+        samples: 10

+        # or you can pass arguments explicitly:
+        # args: [0.01, 0.07, 0.09, 0.16]

+    horizon: 500
+    cycles: 1000

+    xlabel: "Delta"
+    ylabel: "Regret"

+    Simulation 1:
+        Algorithm:
+            algtype: TS_Gauss
+        Bandit:
+            ArmList:
+            - [Normal, [0.3 - &&, 1]]
+            - [Normal, [0.3, 1]]
+        label: "TS Gauss"

+    Simulation 2:
+        Algorithm:
+            algtype: UCB
+            incr: B7
+            alpha: 2.0
+        Bandit:
+            ArmList:
+            - [Normal, [0.3 - &&, 1  ]]
+            - [Normal, [0.3, 1]]
+        label: "UCB - B7"

+    Simulation 3:
+        Algorithm:
+            algtype: Bayes_Gauss
+            incr: B1
+        Bandit:
+            ArmList:
+            - [Normal, [0.3 - &&, 1]]
+            - [Normal, [0.3, 1]]
+        label: "Bayes_Gauss"

+    PlotSave: "vari_example.pdf"
+    PlotTitle: "UCB (B7) vs TS Gauss vs Bayes Gauss -- Normal (0.3, 0.3 - Delta) -- Horizon (500)"

 ### The `Visualize` init
 ### Additional Features
 Here is a list of currently supported additional features: